williamsba/Tezos-WordPress-Plugin/README.md

-# HEN WordPress Plugin
+# Tezos WordPress Plugin

-This WordPress plugin allows you to import your NFT collection from Hic et Nunc (HEN) to your WordPress website.
+This WordPress plugin allows you to import your NFT collection from the Tezos blockchain to your WordPress website.
 A NFT custom post type is registered where all NFTs, and metadata, will be stored.

 This plugin is beta software.
 Use with caution and expect bugs.